-Ancona, a Democrat, was the representative for Pennsylvania's 8th congressional district from 1865 to 1867.
+Ancona was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Jul 1861 to Mar 1867, Ancona missed 306 of 1,851 roll call votes, which is 16.5%.
 This is better than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.